Echeveria setosa [ech-eh-VER-ee-a set-OH-suh] is one of many succulent plants in the genus Echeveria.

 How To Propagate Echeveria Setosa Arrow

-- Pick off a leaf
+- Pick off leaf cuttings in spring

 - Put the leaf on the surface of a well-draining soil (such as cactus mix)